sirisian/ecmascript-types/README.md

 ```

 ### Typed Arrow Functions

+A function signature describes its arguments and result independently of whether the actual value supports construction.
+A statically identified typed arrow, generator, async function or async generator cannot be used with `new`.
+A statically identified typed class constructor cannot be called without `new`, including through optional calls and tagged templates.
+Ordinary functions can still be constructors.

+The checker follows direct expressions and reliable lexical origins, including immutable aliases.
+It withdraws a mutable origin when replacement is possible, including captured writes, assignment patterns and direct `eval`; shadowing is resolved in the binding's own scope.
+A function-type annotation alone does not establish construction capability, and an open property or replacing decorator does not provide a stable origin.
+These facts do not add public function-type syntax or change signature identity.

+The rule requires participation by the function's typed signature, reference/type parameters, a non-`any` binding annotation, or the class's typed declarations.
+Merely annotating an unrelated parameter does not change an ordinary expression such as `new (() => 1)()`: that retains its runtime exception.
+Explicit `any` and unknown values retain runtime checks.

 ```js
 let a: (int32, string) => string; // hold a reference to a signature of this type